DC Showcase: Jonah Hex: Plot

 Set in the Old West, a ruthless outlaw named Red Doc who claims he can take on anyone and anything arrives in a local saloon looking for more booze and action.
 A prostitute named Madame Lorraine spots Red Doc and invites him upstairs as a scared bar girl looks on.
 Just as they get comfortable, she kills the outlaw, takes his money, and has two henchmen dispose of the body, as she has done to many men in the past.

 The next day, the bounty hunter Jonah Hex arrives in the same town, spooking everyone with his disfigurement.
-After dealing with an arrogant young gunslinger who taunts him, Jonah goes into the saloon and asks the bartender about Red Doc, who has a $5,000 bounty on his head, though the bartender claims he never saw him.
+After dealing with an arrogant young gunslinger who taunts him, Hex goes into the saloon and asks the bartender about Red Doc, who has a $5,000 bounty on his head, though the bartender claims he never saw him.
 The bar girl from before informs him about Madame Lorraine, who only offers her services to men with money, who are never seen again.
 After paying the girl off, Hex buys drinks for the entire saloon to get Lorraine's attention.
 After joining her upstairs, however, Hex manages to deflect a bullet meant for him by throwing his hat.
 He knocks out Lorriane and fights her henchmen, quickly killing one with his gun and defeating the other in a brawl by bashing his face into a hot stove and then kicking him over a rail outside the room.
-The bartender, who was in on Lorraine's scheme, attempts to kill Jonah with a shotgun but is easily gunned down; Hex then announces to the patrons that their drinks are on the house.
+The bartender, who was in on Lorraine's scheme, attempts to kill Hex with a shotgun but is easily gunned down; Hex then announces to the patrons that their drinks are on the house.

-Jonah threatens Lorraine at gunpoint to tell him where Red Doc is.
-Lorraine takes him to an abandoned mine and shows him a dark hole that leads to a caved-in lower shaft.
+Hex threatens Lorraine at gunpoint to tell him where Red Doc is.
+Lorraine leads him to an abandoned mine and shows him a dark hole that leads to a caved-in lower shaft.
 She and Hex journey down, and it is revealed that Lorraine had murdered at least fifteen men for their money.
 As Hex finds and secures Red's body, Lorraine tries once more to kill him with a knife she found lodged in one of the bodies, but he anticipates this and knocks her out again.
 By the time she comes to, Hex is already outside the hole with Red.
 Lorraine offers to make him her new partner, but Hex responds by kicking down the rope, trapping her there.
 When Lorraine pleads that he can't leave her all alone, Hex responds by saying that she has plenty of companions, all of whom she knows.
 As Hex departs, Lorraine trembles as she stares at the corpses of her victims; the only lamp in the shaft slowly goes out, leaving her trapped in the dark.